 What is the Weather Like in Wallis and Futuna in May?

-Welcome to the start of the drier season in Wallis and Futuna LINK#TT064.
+Welcome to the start of the drier season in Wallis and Futuna.
 While May marks a gradual shift away from the wetter months, expect consistently warm tropical days, high humidity and inviting sea temperatures, with slightly less rainfall than earlier in the year.
-Itâs an excellent time for travellers wanting fewer heavy downpours while still enjoying lush landscapes.
+It’s an excellent time for travellers wanting fewer heavy downpours while still enjoying lush landscapes.

-May also sees the tradewinds beginning to stir, bringing fresher breezes that many visitors find refreshing, though they can occasionally create choppier sea conditions.
-With visitor numbers still low, May offers a relaxed window to experience Wallis and Futunaâs beaches, culture and scenic beauty without crowds.
+May also sees the tradewinds beginning to stir, bringing fresher breezes that many find refreshing (and exciting if you plan to engage in some kite sports), though they can occasionally create choppier sea conditions.

 Before diving into the details, be sure to bookmark guides like Wallis & Futuna Weather, Seasons & Climate + Weather by Month and The Best Time to Visit Wallis & Futuna: A Month by Month Guide to help with your planning.